VIC.GOV.AU | Policy and Advisory Library

 School councils

-School councils determine the level of school council oversight for gas appliance matters and should do so in consultation with the principal.
+School councils determine the level of school council oversight for gas heater matters and should do so in consultation with the principal.
 School councils should request regular gas heater management updates from the principal.

 Links